What do you think about when you think of fasting? Does it get you excited?! You may think:

 This is a time that gives our body rest.
 Time to heal, repair, nourish and detoxify our cells.
 If you feel that you need more help in this area follow the link to “5 essential ways to achieve a healthy lifestyle”.

 - It was a lot easier than I thought!
 The first 2 days I felt a bit weak and hungry.
 But the rest of the week those went away.
 I did not have to prepare as much food, therefore, I had more time to relax and play with the kids.
 I did not have to worry as much about trying to stop and plan around getting something to eat every few hours.

-- I felt 100% better!
+- Felt 100% better!
 Having more energy after the first few days and my mind was remarkably clear and sharp (at least I thought so)!
-I definitely felt like I accomplished more that week… I seemed to be able to keep going.
-I felt lighter.
-Weightless… No bloating and no “overfull” feeling.
+I definitely felt like I accomplished more that week and I seemed to be able to keep going, I felt lighter and weightless… No bloating and no “overfull” feeling.

 - I lost weight!
 My belt went one belt hole tighter!
 This was not my goal because I really don’t need to lose any more weight… BUT! my body definitely looked more “toned” than before.
 The BEST PART was that there was NO CALORIE COUNTING!
 FREEDOM.

 - Lastly, I found that I definitely got more “sound” sleep.